bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 - the scale can be varied via the `?scale=0.15`(default) argument.
 Try `?scale=1.0` to feel like an ant!
 Note that in VR mode the mesh on which you walk changes from the table (at scales > 0.5) to the tiled floor (at scales < 0.5).
 In AR mode the scale is fixed to 0.15.
 Note that several arguments can be appended using the `&` symbol, e.g. `?mode=ar&scale=1.0`.
 - A number of environment files are avaiable via the `?env=` argument, using `?env=forest` (default), `?env=square`, `?env=astro`, `?env=room`
 - The rendering can be switched to nicer textures using `?pbr=true`, but this degrades performance, which may lead to jittering.
-- Currently supported optical component types via the `component_type` tag are: Planoconvex and biconvex lenses, Laser, Screen, pinhole, iris-aperture, mirror, semi-reflective mirror, fibre launch.
+- Currently supported optical component types via the `component_type` tag are: Planoconvex and biconvex lenses, Laser, Screen (including rough/speckle surfaces), pinhole, iris-aperture, mirror, semi-reflective mirror, fibre launch.
 See below for details.
 - Music (switchable).
 - Narrations (switchable).
 - Leaderboard